benbristow/benbristow-website/content/portfolio/kegfinder.md

 Backend written in C#/.NET 8 with Entity Framework and PostgreSQL, hosted using Docker.
 Uses Azure AD for internal authentication.

-Frontends (public facing & backend) built with React and hosted on Azure Blob Storage Static Websites.
+Frontends (public facing & admin) built with React.